List of One Tree Hill characters: Deb Scott

-Barbara Alyn Woods portrays Deborah "Deb" Lee, previously Scott, as a series regular from Season 1 through 4 and in Season 6, and as a recurring character Season 1, 5, and 9.
+Barbara Alyn Woods portrays Deborah "Deb" Lee, previously Scott, as a series regular from Season 1 through 4 and in Season 6, and as a recurring character Seasons 1, 5, and 9.
 She is Dan Scott's ex-wife and Nathan's mother.
 She becomes good friends with Dan's ex and Lucas's mother, Karen, and they go into business together.
 She battles alcohol and drug problems in Season 2 and sets fire to Dan's car lot hoping he would die, but Lucas drags him to safety.
 She again battles drugs in Season 4, so Dan and Karen set up an intervention, but Deb turns it down and storms out.
 In Season 5, however, she cleans up her act and becomes Jamie's nanny.
 She meets a man on the internet who turns out to be her son's friend "Skills" and begins a relationship.
 Deb later ends it as she believes he should have children and get married which she does not want to do again.
 In her final episodes, Dan tells her it is as much her fault Keith died as his because he thought it was Keith who set fire to the car lot, which is why he killed him, which again leaves Deb filled with guilt.
 However, in Deb's last scene, Dan tells her to not blame herself and to not feel guilty because it is not her fault.
 Following this, Deb falls off the canvas, only to return to Tree Hill a few years later upon Nathan going missing.
 During her return, she consoles Haley and confronts Dan once he is hospitalized upon rescuing Nathan.
 Deb is able to find closure with Dan before his death.